 - Dysuria (painful and difficult urination).
 You may hear your cat crying near, around or in the litter box.
-This also involves the cat attempting to urinate and little or no urine is passed.
+The cat attempts to urinate but only passes a small amount of urine.

-- Straining to urinate, only letting out a few drops (if any) at a time.
-This can sometimes lead the owner to believe that the cat is constipated.
+- Straining to urinate, only letting out a few drops (if any) at a time which many pet owners mistake for constipation.

-- Excessive genital licking, way beyond normal self-cleaning.
+- Excessive genital licking, way beyond regular self-cleaning.

 - Urinating in places other than the litter box, such as the bath or floor.

-- Urinalysis – To check for the presence of blood (hematuria), white blood cells (pyuria, bacteria (bacteriuria) and crystals (crystalluria) in the urine.
-This will also show the pH of the urine.
+- Urinalysis: To check for the presence of blood (hematuria), white blood cells (pyuria, bacteria (bacteriuria) and crystals (crystalluria) in the urine, which will also show the pH of the urine.

-- X-Ray or ultrasound – To identify most uroliths.
-This will show the location and size of the uroliths.
+- X-ray or ultrasound: This will show the location and size of the uroliths.

-- Intravenous Pyelogram (IVP/excretory urography) – To see very small or radiolucent (transparent to x-ray) uroliths may require contrast radiography.
-This is where a contrast medium (dye) is injected into a vein.
-It is excreted via the kidneys and appears in the urine.
-This enables the technician to view the structures of the urinary tract.
+- Intravenous pyelogram (IVP/excretory urography): To see very small or radiolucent (transparent to x-ray) uroliths may require contrast radiography.
+The veterinarian injects a contrast medium (dye) is injected into a vein, and it is excreted via the kidneys where it appears in the urine and enables the technician to view the structures of the urinary tract.

-- Microscopic analysis of the stones – To determine what type of stone(s) your cat has.
-This will help your veterinarian determine the treatment plan.
+- Microscopic analysis of the stones: To determine what type of stone(s) your cat has which will help the veterinarian determine the treatment plan.

-Treatment depends on the cause and severity of the condition.
-Treatment will also vary according to the type of crystals your cat has.
+Treatment depends on the cause and severity of the condition as well as the type of crystals involved.

-As stone build up is caused by urine which is too concentrated it is important to try and get more fluids into your cat, to reduce the concentration of the urine.
+As stone build up is caused by supersaturation of urine, it is essential to increase water consumption which dilutes the urine.
 It is also beneficial to aim for a pH below 6.5. pH in a cat’s urine usually ranges from 5.5 to 8.0, but diets which result in < 6.5 decreases the chances of struvite crystals forming.

-- Diet: Moisten dry food or change to canned/raw food.
-Cats are designed to obtain most of their water through the food they eat.
-Dry food contains approximately 10% water, whereas canned or raw food contains approximately 70% water and most cats don’t compensate by drinking more water.
+- Diet: Moisten dry food or change to canned/raw food to increase water consumption.
+Dry food contains approximately 10% water, whereas canned or raw food contains 70% water and most cats don’t compensate by drinking more water.
 Avoid fish flavoured food.
 Feed a diet which increases the acidity of urine.
-There are special diets which are created to increase thirst.

-- Stone dissolving diets may be recommended.
-These are restricted in magnesium and acidifying.
-Stone dissolving diets only work with struvite stones.
+- Stone dissolving diets: These diets are low in magnesium and acidifying; however, they are only effective for struvite stones.
 Unfortunately, long-term use of an acidifying does carry some risks, one of which is the increased chances of developing calcium oxalate urolithiasis.
 It can take several months to dissolve stones.